My Story | Israeli-American Skeleton Athlete

 The 2019/2020 season was my first competing for Israel.
 I was fortunate to compete in two World Cup races, and race on five tracks in four different countries.
 I finished the season ranked 76th in the world, and earned a plethora of personal bests and Israel National Team records along the way.

-I am currently spending the off-season training in South Florida, while also working in Real Estate sales in order to help fund my upcoming season.
+I am currently spending the off-season training in South Florida, while also working as a Lawyer and Realtor in order to help fund my upcoming season.